Sylius/Sylius/docs/plugins/plugin-development-guide/implementation.rst

 .. warning::

-    Remember that if you modify or add some mapping, you should either provide a migration for the plugin user (that could be copied to their migration folder) or mention the requirement of migration generation in the installation process!
+    Remember that if you modify or add some mapping, you should either provide a migration for the plugin user (that could be copied to their migration folder) or mention the requirement of migration generation in the installation instructions!

 Form
 ****